||Associate Professor of History

 Lee is a commissioner for the South Carolina Archives and serves on the Review Committee for the National Register of Historic Places.
 Recently, he served as Convocation speaker for the beginning of Winthrop’s 125th academic year.

-For the last nine years, Lee has served as mayor of the City of York.
-He is a member of the executive committee of the Catawba Regional Council of Governments.
+For the last thirteen years, Lee has served as mayor of the City of York.
+Currently, he also chairs the Catawba Regional Council of Governments.